-Although heading to the dump can be tempting when you’re short on time, there are plenty of cheap, easy and environmentally friendly ways to get rid of your old mattress.
+Although heading to the dump can be tempting to dispose of bulky items when you’re short on time, there are plenty of cheap, easy and environmentally friendly ways to get rid of old mattresses.
 We’ve got 10 simple ideas for you on how to get rid of an old mattress the eco way.

-So, before the urge to chuck your pre-loved mattress into landfill takes hold, consider this...
+So, before the urge to chuck your pre-loved mattress into a landfill takes hold, consider this...

-Before you throw out your old mattress, take a look at these mattress facts;
+Before you get rid of your mattress, take a look at these mattress facts;

 - The second most common way of disposing of an old mattress is taking it to the tip (Which)